TechOFreak/Amnesia-Rebirth-ATDD-Asset-Pack/README.md

 5) Open your HPL3 level editor and check to see if you can see the entities and static objects.

-6) In the future if you start a new mod with these assets be sure to update the WIPMod with the new directory.
+6) If you start a new mod with these assets be sure to update the WIPMod with the new directory.

-7) In the future, when new updates are created for this asset pack you should take note of any changes before updating the assets on an existing custom story.
+7) In the future, when new versions for this asset pack are available, you should read the change log before updating the assets on an existing custom story.
+Some assets you are using may be affected by the new versions.

 # Usages